 - Manuscripts should be original and represent a large body of cohesive scientific work generally reflecting years of investigation.
 If the submission reflects a single project, it should be of high significance and impact.

-- Lead author must be a member of the AAOS, ORS, Canadian Orthopaedic Association, Canadian ORS, or sponsored by a member.
+- Lead author must be a member (or candidate member) of the AAOS, ORS, Canadian Orthopaedic Association (COA) or Canadian Orthopaedic Research Society (CORS).

 - OREF in partnership with ORS recognize clinician scientists and clinical investigators in the early stages of their careers for playing a key or leading role in an original research project in clinical or translational medicine, demonstrating excellence in training, and showing a commitment to orthopaedic research.

-- Award provides and honorarium, free registration, and travel expenses to ORS Annual Meeting where the successful candidates will present their work.
+- Award provides a $500 honorarium to offset travel expenses to the ORS Annual Meeting where the successful candidates will present their work.

 - Applicants must have obtained an MD, DO, DDM, DPT, DDS, DVM or equivalent.